ElementsProject/elementsproject.github.io/index.md

 ### Elements extends Bitcoin's code and features

 Extending and building upon Bitcoin's code allows developers familiar with the bitcoind API to quickly and cost effectively create working blockchains and test proof-of-concept projects.
-It also allows Elements to function as a test-bed for changes to the Bitcoin protocol itself.
+It also allows Elements to function as a testbed for changes to the Bitcoin protocol itself.

-The Elements test network is called Elements Alpha and functions as a sidechain to Bitcoin’s testnet.
-It serves as a technology demo and testing environment, making it easy for the community to jointly test the latest features being added to Elements.
-It also provides a way for developers to contribute their own Elements for community review, helping to improve and extend the Elements project and acting as a reliable way to test proposed changes to Bitcoin itself.

 ### Elements provides the following enhanced features